StarburstCLA/Epi2Me-16S-CSV/README.md

 To run the tutorial import the .ipynb Jupyter Notebook file into Epi2Me Labs implementation of Jupyter Notebooks.
 This can be achieved by placing the file in epi2me-resources/tutorials/  with the other tutorial notebooks or just drag and drop or copy and pasting into a new notebook page.
 Then you can run the code directly in Epi2Me Labs as described here https://labs.epi2me.io/labsquickstart#running-a-tutorial.

-The notebook adds better lineage information that is downloaded in the .CSV file (but appears present on the online portal).
+The notebook adds better lineage information than is downloaded in the .CSV file (but appears present on the online portal).

 R_CSV_Fixing_Script